chirontt/swingset3/trunk/SwingSet3/README.md

 and the uber jar can then be run with the `java -jar` command:

-	java -jar build/libs/SwingSet3-0.0.1-SNAPSHOT-no-deps-with-sources.jar
+	java -jar build/libs/SwingSet3-1.0-SNAPSHOT-no-deps-with-sources.jar

-To produce a native executable, execute the `nativeImage` task:
+To produce a native executable, execute the `nativeCompile` task:

-	gradlew nativeImage
+	gradlew nativeCompile

-The `nativeImage` task would take a while to compile the application and link into an executable file.
+The `nativeCompile` task would take a while to compile the application and link into an executable file.
 The resulting `SwingSet3` executable file is:

 	build/native-image-linux/SwingSet3